+In one diama

-Ingredient Persistence: Water/Soil Persistence: Air water LOW LOW
+Ingredient Persistence: Water/Soil Persistence: Air

+Water LOW LOW

-Bioaccumulative potential
+Bioaccumulative pot ential

+Ingredient Bioaccumulation

+Water

-Ingredient Bioaccumulation water LOW (LogKOW = -1.38)
+water LOW (LogKOW = -1.38)

 Mobility in soil

+Ingredient Mobility

-Ingredient Mobility water LOW (KOC = 14.3)
+Water LOW (KOC = 14.3)

+· · ·

-SECTION 13 DISPOSAL CONSIDERATIONS
+13 - DISPOSAL CON SIDERATIONS

-Waste treatment methods
+Waste treatment met hods

-Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
-Each user must refer to laws operating in their area.
-In some areas, certain wastes must be tracked.

-A Hierarchy of Controls seems to be common - the user should investigate:

-- ▶ Reduction

-- ▶ Reuse

-- Recycling

-- ► Disposal (if all else fails)

-This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
-If it has been contaminated, it may be possible to reclaim the product by filtration, distillation or some other means.
-Shelf life considerations should also be applied in making decisions of this type.
-Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.
+must refer to laws op A Hierarchy of Contro Reduction Reuse Recycling Disposal (if all e This material may be intended use.
+If it has or some other means that properties of a m DO NOT allow It may be neces In all cases dis considered first.
+Where in doubt Recycle wherew Consult manufa disposal if no su Dispose of by: b se ycling bosal (if all else fails) erial may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its use.
+If it has been contaminated, it may be possible to reclaim the product by filtration, distillation other means.
+Shelf-life considerations should also be applied in making decisions of this type.
+Note erties of a material may change in use, and recycling or reuse may not always be appropriate.
+NOT allow wash water from cleaning or process equipment to enter drains. ay be necessary to collect all wash water for treatment before disposal.
+II cases disposal to sewer may be subject to local laws and regulations and these should be

-- Product / Packaging disposal - ▶ DO NOT allow wash water from cleaning or process equipment to enter drains - It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Recycle wherever possible. - Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified. - Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or incineration in a licensed apparatus (after admixture with suitable combustible material). - ▶ Decontaminate empty containers.
+Decontaminate empty containers.
 Observe all label safeguards until containers are cleaned and destroyed.

-SECTION 14 TRANSPORT INFORMATION
+14 - TRANSPORT INFORMATION